-Six ways to UX test your content
+Six remote ways to UX test your digital content

 Does your content work for your audience?
 Is your content influencing decisions?
 Is your site delivering too much or too little content to engage people?
-Here are six UX tests you can run to answer these questions and more!
+Here are six remote UX tests you can run to answer these questions and more!

 While usability testing focuses on users’ behaviour when interacting with an interface, content testing focuses on what users understand while using a digital product.